ivo-toby/contentful-mcp/README.md

 ### GraphQL Operations

+- **graphql_list_content_types**: Lists all available content types in the Contentful space's GraphQL schema.
+Use this tool first to understand what content types are available.
+- **graphql_get_content_type_schema**: Gets detailed schema for a specific content type, including all fields, their types, and relationships.
+- **graphql_get_example**: Generates example GraphQL queries for a specific content type to help construct valid queries.
 - **graphql_query**: Execute GraphQL queries against Contentful's GraphQL API.
 This tool allows you to retrieve content in a more flexible and efficient way than REST API calls.
 Works with either CDA or CMA tokens.

 ## Development Tools